-Who says herbs have to be just plain green?
+Herbs are fantastic plants, whether you're growing them indoors or outside, but who says they have to be just plain green?
 Many flowering herbs can hold their own in any flower garden with bright blooms and beautiful foliage.
 As an added bonus, you can harvest your handsome herbs for cooking or crafts, so they're practical as well as pretty.
 Many of these flowering herbs attract beneficial insects, too.

 A flowering herbal border is a great compromise for gardeners with limited space because it does double-duty as an herb garden and a perennial border.
 The herbs described below are some of the most beautiful and easy plants you can grow for flowers and foliage.
 The colors are mostly in the pink, lavender and blue range, with silver, bronze or green leaves.
 White and yellow blooms add splashes of color off and on through the growing season.